YwuBloom416/YwuBloom416.github.io/_pages/projects.md

 </span>

 * Create a Covid19 barchart race animation from April 13 to July 31 by ethnicity in California utilizing Python
-* Generate smooth transition with Pandas series and prepare all dataframes needed for plotting in a single function
-* Create animation with Matplotlib
+* Generate smooth transition with Pandas series and prepare all dataframes needed for plotting in a single function and create animation with Matplotlib